guschde/test-result-asciiart/README.md

 # test-result-asciiart
-ascii art for passed or failed software tests
+ascii-art for passed or failed software tests

 ## Passed